ccullin/alarmMonitor/README.md

 # Installation & setup

+1. clone to '/usr/local/src/alarmMonitor'
+2. execute './setup.sh'
+- moves files to correct directories
+- sets the file permissions and
+- configures 'alarmMonitor' to run on boot
+3. pip3 install -r requirements.txt
+4. run 'sudo service alarmMonitor start'

+A Docker image is also available on [dockerhub](https://hub.docker.com/u/homebots/dashboard/). to run this docker image.
+1. sudo docker pull homebots/alarm
-python requirements are defined in requirements.txt Other requirements include:
+2. docker run --name=alarm --device=/dev/ttyUSB0 -it -d -p 80:80 homebots/alarm:latestpython requirements are defined in requirements.txt

+Other requirements include:

-1. Configure 'config.py' with your Twitter user and alarm details. a config-sample.py is provided, which must be renamed
+-  Configure 'config.py' with your Twitter user and alarm details. a config-sample.py is provided, which must be renamed to config.py.
-2.  to config.py.
 Sample config:
 ```
 config = {
-    "screen_name": "e.g. Twitter screen_name of your alarm",
+    "screen_name": "e.g. Twitter screen_name of the alarm bot",
-    "admins": {
-        "screen_name of admin 1": "twitter id",
-        "screen_name of admin 2": "twitter id",
-        },
-    "WEBHOOK_ALARM_URL": "Webhook of Bot controller, e.g. https://mydomain.com/webhook/alarm",
+    "botController_webhook": "Webhook of Bot controller, e.g. https://mydomain.com/webhook/alarm",
     "passcode": "passcode for alarm",
 }
 ```

 # API Reference

-The alarm bot implements a single webhook at 192.168.1.10/webhook/alarm.
+The alarm bot implements a single webhook at /alarm/webhook.
 Commands to control the alarm are POSTed to this url, which is implemented using Flask.

-For Notifcations the alarm bot sends a HTTP Post request to the Bot Controller.
+For Notifcations and command repsonses the alarm bot sends a HTTP Post request to the Bot Controller.

 # Acknowledgements